Managers' Guidance on Sickness Absence

 - You are responsible for supporting a member of staff and effectively managing the sickness process.

-- You are responsible for ensuring that staff are aware of sickness notification and certification requirements as well as any local sickness reporting arrangements.
+- You are responsible for ensuring that staff are aware of sickness notification and TeamSeer requirements as well as any local sickness reporting arrangements.

-- You are responsible for ensuring that the sick form is completed and sent to Human Resources (with a medical certificate, where appropriate) without delay.
+- You are responsible for ensuring that copies of Statements of Fitness for Work (as issued by the individual's GP) are sent to Human Resources without delay.

 - Ensuring clear lines of communication are established on how a member of staff should communicate their sickness absence and provide an update on their continued absence, particularly for long-term sick.
 You will also ensure that you will liaise with Human Resources or Occupational Health, as appropriate to ensure a member of staff receives the right level of support.